oasci/pitt-biosc1540-2025s/content/cbytes/index.md

 ### How It Works

 CBytes are released weekly, offering you the chance to practice and strengthen your computational biology skills.
 Here's how they’re structured and what you can expect.

 **1. Weekly Challenges**
 Each Friday (starting on Jan 17) at 11:59 pm, a new CByte will be made available.
 These challenges are directly tied to material covered in class but may also introduce advanced programming concepts to stretch your skills.
-You’ll have two weeks to complete the challenge and earn **Advanced Training Points (ATP)**.
+You’ll have two weeks to complete the challenge and earn ATP.
 After this period, you can still submit solutions for practice, but ATP rewards will no longer be available.

 **2. Three-Tiered Difficulty Levels**
 Each CByte is divided into three progressive parts, starting with beginner-friendly problems and gradually increasing in complexity.
 The challenges are designed to build on one another, encouraging you to develop a deeper understanding of the material as you advance.
 While the problems relate to lecture content, they also encourage you to explore programming techniques that go beyond what’s covered in class.

 **3. Immediate Feedback Through Gradescope**